3 Ways You Can Defend A Patent Infringement Lawsuit

 How are claim terms dispute settled?

-We have observed that literally every case involves disputes over the meaning of claim terms as words of claims have ordinary and customary meaning, which are, open to interpretations.
+We have observed that every case involves disputes over the meaning of claim terms.
+Because, words of claims have ordinary and customary meaning, which are, open to interpretations.
 The disputes over the claim terms are resolved via Markman Process.

 Further, for the litigated cases, claim construction is available online.
 Based on claim construction, we have helped multiple clients in negating the lawsuit either by proving that their product is outside the scope of the invention or there is a contributory infringement.
 Contributory infringement is a theory of divided infringement and can also be considered as a non-infringement defence.